SettRaziel/wrf_archlinux/wrf_install/README.md

 ## License
 The installation scripts are based on the the tutorial of the wrf model that can be found [here](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php).
+The installation scripts are for the compilation of new versions or different WRF configurations.
+If you want to run the WRF model and chose to compile it on your own be advised that serveral manual steps are required to run it afterwards.
+For running the model without compiling everything from scratch try the deployment scripts.
+They minimize the manual configuration steps that are requried to run the model on your own hardware.

 ## Additional install configurations
 * install_wrf.sh: Set the correct file paths